13 Best Watches for 2026: What Experts Recommend

 Why automatics matter: No battery required – your wrist motion winds the mainspring.
 The sweeping second hand moves smoothly instead of ticking.
 When properly maintained, automatics can run for decades.

 Real-world performance: The 4R36 movement is reliable and serviceable worldwide.
-41-hour power reserve means it keeps running through a day off your wrist.
+41-hour power reserve means it keeps running through a day on your wrist.
 Water resistance to 100 meters allows handling daily activities without worry.

-5. Best Digital Watch of 2025: Casio G-Shock DW5600E-1V
+5. Best Digital Watch: Casio G-Shock DW5600E-1V

 This $74 watch defined digital watch toughness when it launched in 1996 and remains the standard today.
 The simple square design houses incredible durability and functionality.